ManosSanoudakis/netflix_sql_project/README.md

 # Project Overview

 This project focuses on performing an in-depth exploration of Netflix’s catalog of movies and TV shows using SQL.
 By working with a Kaggle-sourced dataset, the analysis aims to uncover meaningful patterns, trends, and insights about Netflix’s global content library.
-The project demonstrates how SQL can be used to answer real-world business questions—such as identifying content distribution across genres, release years, countries, ratings, and more.
+The project demonstrates how SQL can be used to answer real-world business questions such as identifying content distribution across genres, release years, countries, ratings, and more.

 # Objective